CkKean/FarmingWebDApp/README.md

 # Pundi X Interview Assignment

-This project is built for the Pundi X Frontend Web3 Developer interview assignment.
-The chain used for this assignment is **BSC Mainnet**.
+This project is specifically developed for the Pundi X Frontend Web3 Developer interview assignment.
+The assignment utilizes the **Binance Smart Chain (BSC) Mainnet** as the blockchain network.
+Please note that this project is designed to work only with web browsers that have MetaMask installed and configured.
+MetaMask is required for the successful execution and interaction with the functionalities of this project.
+If you wish to access the project on mobile devices, you can utilize the MetaMask mobile application.

-You can preview the app at [Cake-LP Farming Web DApp](https://ckkean.github.io/FarmingWebDApp/)
+You can preview the app via [Farming Web DApp](https://ckkean.github.io/FarmingWebDApp/)

 ## Tech Stack

 - TypeScript
 - React
 - Ant Design (Antd)
+- Web3

 ## Contracts Address